Read Our Blogs

 Halloween brings a variety of events to state parks across Virginia.
 From trunk-or-treats to scavenger hunts, there's something for everyone at a state park this spooky season.

-Collage of three photos, one on the left is Southwest Virginia Museum decorated with Halloween decor like spider webs on the front gate, middle photo is a full moon under pink clouds with black silhouette of trees at the bottom, to the right is a scarecrow in a field.
+Collage of three photos, one on the left is spider webs on thistle, middle photo is a full moon under pink clouds with black silhouette of trees at the bottom, to the right is a scarecrow in a field.
 Text over the collage says Halloween Happenings at Virginia State Parks

 5 things to do in the forest for fall break